bkupidura/recorder/Readme.md

 But it can also transform (convert) recorded video e.g. convert can be used to change h265 stream to h264.
 Converted videos are not uploaded to remote server.

 Upload will take place right after single recording is finished.

-Recorder is using MQTT to get new tasks.
-It also exposes HTTP endpoints.

 ## Build
 `go build .`